SalesforceFoundation/NPSP/Contributor/readme.md

+---
-# Contributing Code to the Nonprofit Starter Pack
+title: How to contribute code to the Nonprofit Starter Pack
+base_url: "./"
+---

 The Nonprofit Starter Pack (NPSP) is an application that integrates directly with Salesforce to help nonprofits and higher ed institutions use Salesforce more effectively.
 The NPSP is an open-source project that thrives on the generosity of its developer community.